Town Clerk of London: Responsibilities

 The Town Clerk of London has been responsible for recording the minutes of the council of the Corporation of London and its committees since 1274.
 But historically, the Town Clerk of London's role was also one of a legal advisor and recorder of city law.
 The Town Clerk has worked at the Guildhall in London since 1411.
 Today the Guildhall is still used for official functions.

 The elected City of London council assumed legislative functions and adopted financial powers as confirmed by charters of 1377 and 1383 and as written by a series of Town Clerk of London with the council approval.
 The council, with the Town Clerk, has amended the civic constitution, regulated the election of Lord Mayor and other officials, and amended the functions of the City of London courts via writs.

-These series of changes were successful in expanding the duties of the Town clerk position and leading to the similar expansion of the City of London courts which had jurisdiction outside London as a type of county court.
+These series of changes were successful in expanding the duties of the Town Clerk position and leading to the similar expansion of the City of London courts which had jurisdiction outside London as a type of county court.
 This gradually took over from the now obsolete circuit criminal court called the Assize Court.
 The format strongly influenced the development of the High Court of Chancery and Lord Chancellor's jurisdiction based in Westminster.

 During the early 17th century, before and after the 1666 Great Fire of London, the Town Clerk's function began to evolve into more complex and multiple roles.
 The more modern era of the Town Clerk as an executive requires more assistants.

-Today the Lord Mayor of the City of London is assisted in his or her day-to-day work by three leading personnel whose titles are the Town Clerk and Chief Executive, the Chamberlain and the Remembrancer.
+Today the Lord Mayor of the City of London is assisted in their day-to-day work by three leading personnel whose titles are the Town Clerk and Chief Executive, the Chamberlain and the Remembrancer.

 Town Clerk and Chief Executive

-By 2009 the actual title of Town Clerk had resolved into its combined Town Clerk and Chief Executive type position, which is much more than a recorder of minutes of the city council.
+By 2009 the actual title of Town Clerk had resolved into its combined Town Clerk and Chief Executive position, which is much more than a recorder of minutes for the city council, the original role.

-As at 2012, The Town Clerk and Chief Executive of the City of London was John Barradell.
-The Town Clerk's Department manages hundreds of officers and employees of the Corporation.
-He will end his service to the City of London on 31 December 2022 and be replaced by Ian Thomas in February 2023.
+As of 2025, The Town Clerk and Chief Executive of the City of London is Ian Thomas, who assumed the position in February 2023.
+The Town Clerk's Department manages hundreds of officers and employees of the corporation.